Our Community’s Innovation Lab is where we seed ideas to do old things better or new things first.

 Grants in Australia research project

-Our latest Grants in Australia report (July 2017), the ninth instalment in a decade-long grants research project, combines the data analysis prowess of our data scientist with the deep grantmaking domain knowledge of our team, allowing us to chart historical trends and create practical takeaways for grantmakers and benchmarking insights for grantseekers.
+Our yearly Grants in Australia report combines the analytical prowess of our data science team with the deep grantmaking domain knowledge in our organisation, allowing us to chart historical trends and create practical takeaways for grantmakers.

 Smarter feature design